RakeshM7/DPIL-BERT/README.md

 Executing BERT:

-0.Save the dataset in Google drive
+0. Save the dataset in Google drive
 1. Open BERT.ipynb file in Google colabaratory.
 2. Enter the task and language name.
 3. Specify the datapath of where the training data is.